ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 where we have used the `--parsable` option to `sbatch` to return just the new job ID (without the `Submitted batch job`).

-This can be extended to a longer chain as required:
+This can be extended to a longer chain as required.
+E.g.:
 ```
 jobid1=$(sbatch --parsable first_job.sh)
 jobid2=$(sbatch --parsable --dependency=afterok:${jobid1} second_job.sh)
 jobid3=$(sbatch --parsable --dependency=afterok:${jobid1} third_job.sh)
-sbatch --dependency=afterok:$jobid2,afterok:${jobid3} last_job.sh
+sbatch --dependency=afterok:${jobid2},afterok:${jobid3} last_job.sh
 ```
 Note jobs 2 and 3 are dependent on job 1 (only), but the final job is dependent on both jobs 2 and 3.
+This allows quite general workflows to be constructed.

-### Number of jobs not know in advance
+#### Number of jobs not known in advance

 This automation may be taken a step further to a case where a submission script propagates itself.
-E.g., a script might include
+E.g., a script might include, schematically,
 ```
 #SBATCH ...